Ghost0d0/Construction-Delay-Risk-Predictor/README.md

 A research-grade Python application that applies **Gradient Boosting classification** to predict delay risk from project characteristics known at initiation, combined with **Monte Carlo simulation** for probabilistic duration forecasting.

-Built as an MSc application portfolio project in Construction Management \& Engineering.

 \---

 ## 📋 Table of Contents